-Section location Time Phone Email Student Accounts Student Hub -First Floor 8:00 am.
-To 4:00 pm. +971-6- 7056151 finance@ajman.ac.ae
+Section location Time Phone Email Student Accounts Student Hub First Floor 8:00 am. to 4:00 pm. +971-6-7056151 finance@ajman.ac.ae

-20.4.
+21.4.
 Accepted Payment Methods

-Online through Banner system.
-Online / Credit Cards All major debit and credit cards are accepted for payment at the Cashier's Office.
-Current and Post-dated cheques drawn on UAE Banks.
+Online / Credit Cards Online through Banner system.
+All major debit and credit cards are accepted for payment at the Cashier's Office.
+Cheques Current and Post-dated cheques drawn on UAE Banks.
 Please include the student's name, University ID number and semester on the back of the cheque.
-Chamus Acceptance of Post-dated cheques is subject to approval of the Office of Finance.
-Cheques Cheques that do not clear for any reason are charged a penalty of AED 500 per cheque.
+Acceptance of Post-dated cheques is subject to approval of the Office of Finance.
+Cheques that do not clear for any reason are charged a penalty of AED 500 per cheque.
 If two or more cheques do not clear, cheques are no longer accepted as a form of payment.
 Cheque Withdrawal Fee of AED 200 will be charged per each withdrawn cheque.
-Deposits can be made at any branch of Al Ansari Exchange around UAE.
-Cash Deposits Deposits are accepted in the form of cash only. through Al Ansari Exchange Student's name and University ID number must be mentioned on the deposit instructions.
-The deposit confirmation shall be scanned and emailed to finance@ajman.ac.ae.
-Ajman Bank - Branch: Khalifa Branch - Ajman - Account Name: Ajman University - Account Number: 017482222011 - IBAN: AE720570000017482222011 Bank Transfers/ - SWIFT: AJMNAEAJ Deposits Student's name and University ID number must be mentioned on all deposits and transfers.
+Cash Deposits through Al Ansari Exchange Deposits can be made at any branch of Al Ansari Exchange around UAE.
+Deposits are accepted in the form of cash only.
+Student's name and University ID number must be mentioned on the deposit instructions.
+The deposit confirmation shall be scanned and emailed to finance@ajman.ac.ae Bank Transfers/ Deposits Bank: Ajman Bank P.S.C Branch: Khalifa Branch - Ajman Account Name: Ajman University Account Number: 017482222011 IBAN: AE720570000017482222011 SWIFT: AJMNAEAJ Student's name and University ID number must be mentioned on all deposits and transfers.
 The deposit slip or transfer confirmation shall be emailed to finance@ajman.ac.ae, or sent by fax to: +971-6-7434647.

-20.5.
+21.5.
 Refund Policy

-Application and Registration fee
+Application and Admission fee

-The application and registration fee for the graduate programs is not part of the tuition fees.
+The application and admission fee for the graduate programs is not part of the tuition fees.
 It is non-refundable, except when the application is rejected.
 In this case, an amount of AED 1,700 will be refunded to the applicant.